Jan Janszoon

 Jan Janszoon van Haarlem, commonly known as Reis Mourad the Younger (c.
 1570 – c.
-1641), was an Ottoman and Salé Rovers Dutch pirate in Algeria and Morocco who converted to Islam after being captured by a Moorish state in 1618.
-He began serving as a pirate, one of the most famous of the 17th-century "Salé Rovers".
+1641), was a Dutch pirate who later became a Barbary corsair in the Regency of Algiers and the Republic of Salé.
+After being captured by Algerian corsairs off Lanzarote in 1618, he converted to Islam and changed his name to Mourad.
+He became one of the most famous of the 17th-century Barbary corsairs.
 Together with other corsairs, he helped establish the independent Republic of Salé at the city of that name, serving as the first President and Commander.
 He also served as Governor of Oualidia.

 Early life

-Jan Janszoon van Haerlem was born in Haarlem in 1570, which is in Holland, then a province ruled by the Habsburg monarchy.
+Jan Janszoon van Haerlem was born in Haarlem in 1570, in Holland, then a province ruled by the Habsburg monarchy.
 The Eighty Years War between Dutch rebels and the Spanish Empire under King Philip II had started seven years before his birth; it lasted all his life.
 Little is known about his early life.
 He married Soutgen Cave in 1595 and had two children with her, Edward and Lysbeth.

 Privateering

 In 1600, Jan Janszoon began as a Dutch privateer sailing from his home port of Haarlem, working for the state with letters of marque to harass Spanish shipping during the Eighty Years' War.
-Janszoon overstepped the boundaries of his letters and found his way to the semi-independent port states of the Barbary Coast of North Africa, whence he could attack ships of every foreign state: when he attacked a Spanish ship, he flew the Dutch flag; when he attacked any other, he became an Ottoman Captain and flew the crescent moon and star flag of the Turks or the flag of any of various other Mediterranean principalities.
-During this period, he had abandoned his Dutch family.
+Janszoon overstepped the boundaries of his letters and found his way to the semi-independent port states of the Barbary Coast of North Africa, whence he could attack ships of every foreign state: when he attacked a Spanish ship, he flew the Dutch flag; when he attacked any other, he became an Ottoman captain and flew the crescent moon and star flag of the Turks or the flag of any of various other Mediterranean principalities.
+During this period, he abandoned his Dutch family.

 Capture by Barbary corsairs

-Janszoon was captured in 1618 at Lanzarote (one of the Canary Islands) by Barbary corsairs and taken to Algiers as a captive.
+Janszoon was captured in 1618 at Lanzarote (one of the Canary Islands) by Algerian corsairs and taken to Algiers as a captive.
 There he "turned Turk", or Muslim.
 Some historians speculate that the conversion was forced.
 Janszoon himself, however, tried very hard to convert his fellow Europeans who were Christian to become Muslim and was a passionate Muslim missionary.
-The Ottoman Turks maintained a precarious measure of influence on behalf of their Sultan by openly encouraging the Moors to advance themselves through piracy against the European powers, which long resented the Ottoman Empire.
+The Ottoman Turks maintained a precarious measure of influence on behalf of their Sultan by openly encouraging the Moors to advance themselves through piracy against the European powers, which had long resented the Ottoman Empire.
 After Janszoon's conversion to Islam and the ways of his captors, he sailed with the famous corsair Sulayman Rais, also known as Slemen Reis, who himself was a Dutchman named De Veenboer, whom Janszoon had known before his capture and who had also converted to Islam.
 They were accompanied by Simon de Danser.
 But, because Algiers had concluded peace with several European nations, it was no longer a suitable port from which to sell captured ships or their cargo.
 So, after Sulayman Rais was killed by a cannonball in 1619, Janszoon moved to the ancient port of Salé and began operating from it as a Barbary corsair.